-Adverse Susta ainability Indicator Metric Impact (year n) Impact (year n-1) Explanation Actions taken, and actions planned and targets set for the next reference period Waste 9.
-Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies per million EUR invested, expressed as a weighted average 135.5 N/A Coverage: 12.8% Eligible: 49.2% For relevant industries, companies' waste footprint, toxic emissions and related policies are part of the Asset Manager's proprietary ESG rating tool.
+invested, expressed as a weighted average

+Eligible: from 55.9% to 54.4%

+The hazardous waste ratio decreased while the coverage significantly increased.
+The coverage increased due to the inclusion of estimated data.

 Companies involved in significant controversies on waste topics may be excluded from the investment universe, where such exclusion is outlined in the investment policy of a specific product.

+Engagement/Voting

-Engagement/Voting Waste is closely linked to the Asset Manager's thematic engagement priority of "Climate action".
+Waste is closely linked to LGT CP's thematic engagement priority of "Climate action".
 One of the three key pillars is "Transition to a circular economy".
-Targeted engagement action include: • Promote re-usable/recyclable/ compostable materials to limit waste • Increase recycled content share while reducing virgin material consumption • Limit upstream introduction of hazardous substances and account for the complex balancing across the lifecycle in a circular model • Efficient use of material with less spill across the value chain With the following objectives for investee companies: Reduce waste, especially hazardous waste, in an accountable, trackable and transparent manner Protect the environment and improve human health and well-being across the value chain There are overall very few resolutions for holdings related to waste and little guidance on the topic.
-However, where possible the Asset Manager in general supports social and environmental proposals that seek to promote good corporate citizenship while enhancing long-term shareholder and stakeholder value.
+Targeted engagement action include:

+- Promote re-usable/recyclable/ compostable materials to limit waste - Increase recycled content share while reducing virgin material consumption - Limit upstream introduction of hazardous substances and account for the complex balancing across the lifecycle in a circular model - Efficient use of material with less spill across the value chain

+With the following objectives for investee companies:

+- Reduce waste, especially hazardous waste, in an accountable, trackable and transparent manner - Protect the environment and improve human health and well-being across the value chain

+There are overall very few resolutions for holdings related to waste and little guidance on the topic.
+However, where possible LGT CP in general supports social and environmental proposals that seek to promote good corporate citizenship while enhancing long-term shareholder and stakeholder value.

+Indicators for social and employee. respect for human rights , anti-corruption and anti-bribery matters